CrashOverride85/zc95/docs/LuaNotes.md

 `name = "Toggle"` sets the name for the script - this is prefixed with `U:` then used on the patterns menu.

 ### Optional fields
-* `group` - group number; this only has any affect when ran remotely using the GUI, and allows related options to be grouped together, instead of appearing in one long list (useful for scripts with many options)
+* `group` - group number; this only has any effect when run remotely using the GUI, and allows related options to be grouped together, instead of appearing in one long list (useful for scripts with many options)
 * `audio_processing_mode` - if the script can use audio, sets the mode.
 Currently either `OFF` (default) or `AUDIO_INTENSITY`.
 See audio section later.
-* `bluetooth_remote_passthrough` - if present and set to `True`, keypresses from connected to bluetooth remotes are passed though to the `BluetoothRemoteKeypress()` function, instead of using the configured mappings from the config menu.
+* `bluetooth_remote_passthrough` - if present and set to `true`, keypresses from connected bluetooth remotes are passed through to the `BluetoothRemoteKeypress()` function, instead of using the configured mappings from the config menu.
 See `BluetoothRemoteKeypress()` notes later for more details
 * `serial` - see later "Serial I/O" section for options available in the `serial` block.
 If supplied, allows access to the serial lines on the accessory port from the script.
 * `channels` - configures what channels will be used by the script.
 If omitted, the channel configuration from the Config -> Channel config menu is used.
 See "Channel config" section later for more details